seqan/raptor/doc/tutorial/02_layout/index.md

 \note These parameters must be set identically for `raptor index`.

-\todo This is not checked at the moment?

 A call could then look like this:
 ```bash
 raptor layout --input-file all_bin_path.txt \